Skip to content

 If you are dissatisfied with the treatment you have received or the way you were treated, discuss it openly with the person who treated you or their manager.
 With open discussion, misunderstandings can be resolved and errors corrected as soon as possible.

-You can contact the person that treated you by completing a contact request form on the Self online service.
-You can also consult the patient ombudsperson of your own welfare area.
+You can contact the person that treated you via the YTHSDigi service.
+You can also consult the patient ombudsperson of your wellbeing services county.

 Submit an objection

 You have the legal right to submit an objection concerning the treatment you have received or the way you were treated.
-Consider submitting an objection if discussion at the treatment unit does not help.
-Submit the objection in writing using the FSHS’s objection form.
-The objection should include
+Consider submitting an objection if raising the issue at the treatment unit has not resolved it.
+The patient ombudsperson of your wellbeing services county will help you in submitting the objection if necessary.

 • a clear description of the issue